kamicane/pixmap/README.md

 *THIS PACKAGE IS NOT PUBLISHED YET.
 ADDING TO VERSION CONTROL BEFORE MY DRIVE BREAKS.*

-PixMap is a pixel manipulation library.
+PixMap is a pixel manipulation library, for node & browsers.
-It supports compositing pixmaps with SVG blending modes, resizing, blurring, cropping, masking, and, of course, direct pixel manipulation.
+It supports blending, resizing, blurring, cropping, masking, and, of course, direct pixel manipulation.

-PixMap works by delegating decoding and encoding image formats to third parties like [sharp](https://github.com/lovell/sharp) or [pngjs](https://github.com/lukeapage/pngjs).
+PixMap works by delegating decoding and encoding of image formats to third parties like [sharp](https://github.com/lovell/sharp) or [pngjs](https://github.com/lukeapage/pngjs).

-All buffer allocations are kept to a minimum. `allocUnsafe` is always used when pixels are going to get filled.

-NO BUFFERS WERE HARMED IN THE MAKING OF THIS JAVASCRIPT PROGRAM.

 # Installation